raising-heart/test-lab/2-persona-Assistant-local/README.md

 # AI Assistant Implementation

-This repository contains three different implementations of an AI assistant using the Ollama local LLM service.
+This repository contains different implementations of an AI assistant using the Ollama local LLM service.
 Each implementation offers different interfaces and features while maintaining the core functionality of an AI assistant.

 ## Files Description